aderusha/IoTWM-ESP8266/05_Blynk/README.md

 ![Blynk Demo 03](https://github.com/aderusha/IoTWM-ESP8266/blob/master/Images/BlynkDemo03.png)

 Press on the first Slider control to configure.
-Give the slider a name by pressing on the text "Slider" and entering "Red".
+Give the slider a name by pressing on the text "Slider" and entering the text "Red".

 ![Blynk Demo 04](https://github.com/aderusha/IoTWM-ESP8266/blob/master/Images/BlynkDemo04.png)